toggledbits/sockproxyd/README.md

 Unless changed with startup options, the proxy listens on all interfaces on port 2504 by default, and assumes that Luup requests can be issued to `http://127.0.0.1:3480`.

+If you are also looking for a WebSocket client module for Luup, please see my [LuWS project](https://github.com/toggledbits/LuWS).

 ## Installation

 ### Installing on Vera